-From playing cards to masking tape and syringes, here are 7 hacks to help you paint better with items from your home.
+From playing cards to masking tape and syringes, here are 7 easy painting hacks to help you paint better with items in your home.

 1. Cling film for easy cleaning

 Line a roller tray with cling film before pouring paint in.
 When finished, carefully pick up the cling film from the edges and throw it away.
 There should be no paint in the tray to wash up.
 It’s always better to be painting rather than washing up!
 Check out my other lazy tips for washing brushes.

 This post may include affiliate links so you can easily find the products I love and use myself.
 If you purchase these products, I may earn a small commission at no extra cost to you.

 2. Masking tape for no hassle drawer refitting